WilliamBerryiii/WilliamBerryiii.github.io/_posts/2014-02-10-a-ci-migration-part-iii-kiln-jenkins.md

 new elements.
 1. Send Chrome notification to dev to get up and walk around.
 1. Put pusher in the waiting room for next foosball game.

-<div>Point being that once you have the data starting to work for you, the
-enterprise comes alive.
+Point being that once you have the data starting to work for you, the enterprise comes alive.
 It is all about a loosely coupled, woven fabric of services and event streams working in a coordinated way to make everyone's life a little easier and more fun.